 Sasha returned to Canada in 2001 and has established himself as a prominent performer and pedagogue.
 He performs regularly with Orchestre Symphonique de Montréal.
 He is the instructor of tuba at The Royal Conservatory’s Glenn Gould School,

-the Oscar Peterson School of Music (formerly the Royal Conservatory School), and an instructor of low brass and chamber music at McGill University.
+the Oscar Peterson School of Music, and an instructor of low brass and chamber music at McGill University.
 In January 2009, Sasha was appointed principal tuba of the National Ballet of Canada Orchestra.

 Contact Professor Johnson through e-mail at: [email protected]